domiL-dev/SpaceCraft_Game/README.md

 This Repository contains all the files of the project.
 When I will have some more spare time i want to state the details about the project progress from the beginning on, what challenges have arisen and the learning outcomes.

 In this Project I wanted to apply some learned Coding skills, so i created a little game.
+I used Visual Studio 2022 to create the Project and I used SDL2 for the graphics.

 This is a little preview how the interface looks like